quadrimegistus/predetermination/README.md

 [Predetermination Optional Strategy Guide -> Default Specifications](https://github.com/quadrimegistus)

-Predetermination Science -> This document.
+Predetermination Science -> This repository.

 I gave this Gift of Prophecy to my nephew Braxton so that he may heal from his Father's passing.

-Precise annual value is a minimum of $4,160,000,000.00 in this current version of reality.